 CODE is a place where great change is happening – most important a change in education.
 Students and faculty stick together, no matter where you are from or what you are trying to solve.
 If you are a dedicated person the level of learning is immense.Martin Straußberger

 We are not interested in your grades from school because we believe that school performance does not reliably reflect your skills and potential.
-Instead, we present you with an exciting and thought-provoking challenge.
-Rather than confront you with standardized tests, CODE gives you the flexibility to define for yourself how you want to present yourself and your abilities.
+Instead, we present you with an exciting challenge.
+Rather than confront you with standardized tests, CODE gives you the flexibility to define how you want to present yourself and your abilities.

 There is always a gift in any challenge.Bronnie Ware, Author, songwriting teacher, and speaker

 We have a special approach to learning and teaching at CODE, which requires you to be exceptionally self-driven, cooperative and inquisitive.
 Because we are looking for special talents, we don’t believe that standardized test results or school grades will be of much help in our application process.

 What we can promise you is that we evaluate all applicants equally, with no preferential treatment given regarding gender, sexual orientation or social background.

 If you’re not sure about your application, don’t hesitate to ask the CODE team.
 Also don’t be competitive.
 You’re not really competing with others against certain slots, just do your best and work together with the others.
 Help each other.
 If you’re motivated and if you are yourself, the others will notice.
 That’s what counts.Christoph Janke, student at CODE

 As a private institution we have to ask our students for a substantial financial contribution in the form of tuition, because we do not get any financial support from the state.

 The costs for our bachelor’s programs are a total amount of €29,581 € (no matter how long you study).
 So, the monthly payment would be €822 for 36 months.
 This calculation and the underlying assumptions will be updated every three years.